loicguille/ISCEBERG/README.md

 All the functionnality are listed here, for more details see Documentation section :

 - Pre-processing (read, create and apply a first filtering on your data)
-- filtering (only if you choose Mtx, H5, Txt, or Csv, apply a filtering on your dataset and show some QC plot)
+- filtering (only if you have chosen  Mtx, H5, Txt, or Csv, apply a filtering on your dataset and show some QC plot)
-- QC (only if you choose RDS, show some QC plot)
+- QC (only if you have chosen RDS, show some QC plot)
 -  Cluster tree (create a cluster tree from different resolution in the object)
 -  DE between cluster
 -  Data mining (Plot expression of one or several genes with different vizualisation method)